SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQICell.md

 | DisplayValue | String | No | The display value of the cell. |

 > [!NOTE]
-> Empty cells, cells without value, can be added.
+> Empty cells, i.e. cells without value, are allowed.

 > [!IMPORTANT]
 > The type of the value of a cell should match the type of the corresponding column.